Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Metagenomics Application

-We considered two scenarios: 1) training on different subsets of the same study and testing on a held out subset, and 2) training on different studies and testing on an independent study.
-In the first scenario, we randomly split the samples from \cite{qin2012metagenome} into five datasets of approximately equal size, using four for training and the remaining one for testing.
-We used age and the top five marker abundances most correlated with the outcome in the training set as the predictors.
-In second scenario, we used the datasets from \cite{qin2012metagenome} and \cite{karlsson2013gut} for training and dataset from \cite{heintz2017integrated} for testing.
-We used age and the top twenty marker abundances most correlated with the outcome in the training set as the predictors.
-In each scenario, we fit merged and ensemble versions of least squares and ridge regression.
-We estimated $\mat G$ by fitting a linear mixed effects model using residual maximum likelihood, allowing each predictor to have a random effect.
-Using equal weights for the ensemble learners, we calculated the theoretical transition bounds from Theorems \ref{thm2} and \ref{thm4} and compared them to the estimate of $\overline{\sigma^2}$.
-We evaluated the performance of merging, ensembling with equal weights, and ensembling with optimal weights by calculating the prediction error on the test set.
-To estimate the optimal weights, we plugged in estimates of $\mat G$, $\sigma_\epsilon^2$, and $\vec \beta$ from the mixed effects model in the expressions in Propositions \ref{prop1} and \ref{prop2}.
+We used merging and ensembling to train least squares, ridge regression, lasso, neural network, and random forest models to predict cholesterol, calculated the theoretical transition intervals for least squares and ridge regression, and evaluated the performance of the approaches.
+Since we expect the transition point theory to yield different conclusions when the training studies are homogeneous versus heterogeneous, we sought to empirically demonstrate this by considering two scenarios representing homogeneous and heterogeneous training studies: 1) training on $K=4$ different subsets of the same study and testing on a held out subset, and 2) training on $K=2$ different studies and testing on an independent study.
+In the first scenario, we randomly split the samples from \cite{qin2012metagenome} into five datasets of approximately equal size, using $K=4$ for training and the remaining one for testing.
+In second scenario, we used the $K=2$ datasets from \cite{qin2012metagenome} and \cite{karlsson2013gut} for training and dataset from \cite{heintz2017integrated} for testing.
+We used age and gene marker abundance for a selected set of gene markers as the predictors.
+Due to the limited sample sizes, we restricted to a small number of gene markers.
+In the first (second) scenario, we selected the five (twenty) gene markers most highly correlated with cholesterol in the training set (Appendix C, Supplementary Materials).
+The linear models were specified as $Y_{jk} = \vec{\beta^T} \vec{X_{jk}} + \epsilon_{jk}$ where $\vec{X_{jk}}$ contained 7 elements in the first scenario - intercept, age, and 5 gene markers - and 22 elements in the second scenario - intercept, age, and 20 gene markers.
+To estimate the transition intervals, we estimated $\mat G$ by fitting a linear mixed effects model using residual maximum likelihood (the preferred method for small sample sizes), allowing each predictor to have a random effect: $Y_{jk} = \vec{\beta^T} \vec{X_{jk}} + \vec{\gamma_k}^T \vec{X_{jk}} + \epsilon_{jk}.$ We estimated the optimal weights for least squares and ridge regression using Proposition \ref{prop1} and estimates of $\mat G$, $\sigma_\epsilon^2$, and $\vec \beta$ from the mixed effects model.
+We calculated the theoretical transition bounds from Theorem \ref{thm2} and compared them to the estimate of $\overline{\sigma^2}$.
+We used the optimal weights for ridge regression to ensemble the study-specific lasso, neural network, and random forest models.
+We evaluated the performance of merging and ensembling by calculating the prediction error on the test set.